brettkromkamp/awesome-knowledge-management/README.md

 - [Stroll](https://giffmex.org/stroll/stroll.html) - A notetaking tool built with the TiddlyWiki platform, imitating a number of features of Roam, including bi-directional links and autocomplete suggestions for linking.
 - [Zettlr](https://www.zettlr.com/) - "A markdown editor for the 21st century" that supports crosslinking and integrates with Zotero.
 - [Semantic MediaWiki](https://www.semantic-mediawiki.org/wiki/Semantic_MediaWiki) - An open-source extension to MediaWiki that that can turn a wiki into a powerful and flexible knowledge management system.
+- [mymind](https://mymind.com/) - Save notes, bookmarks, web clippings and documents for subsequent automatic categorization.
+- [Loopy](https://ncase.me/loopy/) - A tool that includes simulations and visual programming for thinking in systems.

 ## Libraries